A person's points to cut out. Pain points on the human body: detailed diagram and training video

 Improve your technique.
 Here are the key points to keep in mind when training.

 • Use your fingertips, including thumb.
-This works like a needle, focusing all the force on the very tip of the fingers/thumb, increasing the pressure per square centimeter.
+This works like a needle, focusing all the force on the very end of the fingers/thumb, increasing the pressure per square centimeter.
 You won't sew with the edge of a needle, will you?

 >

-Also read posts about
+Also read posts about and

-Human pain points and their impact
+Human pain points and their effects

-The fact is that there are certain places on the body that react extremely painfully even to a weak blow.
-If you study the location of these points and learn how to hit them, even a weak and fragile woman will be able to neutralize a robber in a dark alley.
+The fact is that there are certain places on the body that react extremely painfully even to a slight blow.
+If you study the location of these points and learn to hit them, even a weak and fragile woman will be able to neutralize a robber in a dark alley.

 The main pain points of a person